Impact of spin-orbit coupling and Zeeman interaction on the multiple Andreev reflections subharmonic gap structure in nanoscopic Josephson junctions: Model

 We discretize the Hamiltonian on a discrete mesh with lattice constants $a = 5$ nm.
-The system consists of two semi-infinite proximitized segments and a scattering region consisting of three sites---see Fig. \ref{fig:system}(b).
+The system consists of two semi-infinite proximitized segments and a scattering region containing three sites---see Fig. \ref{fig:system}(b).
 The central part is the normal region where a potential barrier $U_N(x)$ is introduced to control the transparency of the junction.
-For each current calculation, we determine the necessary value of the $U_N$ potential that assures the desired transparency of the normal region $D$ by calculating the normal transmission probability through the scattering region in the Kwant package \cite{Groth2014_Kwant}.
+For each current calculation, we determine the necessary value of the potential $U_N$ that ensures the desired transparency $D$ of the normal region by obtaining the transmission probability through the scattering region in the Kwant package \cite{Groth2014_Kwant}.
 We particularly focus on the case of a junction with limited transparency $D = 0.2$ where the position of the peaks in the conductance trace is related to the relative distance between the superconducting gap edges \cite{PhysRevApplied.7.034029}.

 The superconducting pairing potential $\Delta(x,t)$ is defined as